tt-rss/tt-rss.github.io/docs/Installation-Guide.md

 ---

-The main (and-recommended) way to run tt-rss is under Docker.
+The main (and recommended) way to run tt-rss is under Docker.

 Docker images for <https://github.com/tt-rss/tt-rss> are being built (for `linux/amd64` and-`linux/arm64`) and published ([via GitHub-Actions](https://github.com/tt-rss/tt-rss/actions/workflows/publish.yml)) to: